Graduate School Handbook Part 1 – Postgraduate research degree awards at UWE Bristol

 PGR1.6.1R An initial enquiry concerning a possible academic relationship of this kind shall be referred to the Academic Registrar who will manage the application process, working in close collaboration with the Director and the Manager of the UWE Graduate School from the outset.

 PGR1.6.2R The external institution shall indicate in writing that it seeks formal approval of the relationship.

-Processes governing the consideration and approval of any such relationship are described at PGR Appendix 1.
+Processes governing the consideration and approval of any such relationship are described at Appendix PGR1 to the Graduate School Handbook.

 PGR1.7.1R The following awards may be granted to persons who provide evidence or work of high distinction in accordance with the Academic Regulations:

 - Doctor of Letters (DLitt)